aequchain/aequchain.github.io/Zero-Inventory Made-to-Spec Economy.md

     To anyone reading this implementation plan:

     This app is buildable.
 The technology exists.
 The design is sound.
-    The impact would be transformative.
+    The aeffect would be transformative.

     What's needed:
-    ├─ Funding: $10M over 2 years (crowdfunded or impact investors) ├─ Development team: 30-40 people (talented, mission-driven) ├─ Community: Pilot EDS community ready to test and iterate ├─ Time: 24 months to production-ready
+    ├─ Funding: $10M over 2 years (crowdfunded or aeffect investors) ├─ Development team: 30-40 people (talented, mission-driven) ├─ Community: Pilot EDS community ready to test and iterate ├─ Time: 24 months to production-ready